mafifafm/pxt-microbit/docs/test/courses/csintro/variables/activity.md

 #### Buttons for input

 Buttons have been used as human input devices since computers first existed.
-Watch this video and see how they let the user tell the micro:bit to do something.
+Watch this video and see how they let the user tell the Ragga to do something.

 https://www.youtube.com/watch?v=t_Qujjd_38o

 ### ~

 ## Try it out!
-Download the Scorekeeper program to the micro:bit, and find someone to play *Rock, Paper, Scissors* with you using your micro:bit to act as the Scorekeeper!
+Download the Scorekeeper program to the Ragga, and find someone to play *Rock, Paper, Scissors* with you using your Ragga to act as the Scorekeeper!

 ## 'Adding' on with mathematical operations
 There is more we can do with the input we received using this program.
 We can use mathematical operations on our variables.